telefonicaid/tartare/README.md

 });
 ```

-If you code is asynchronous, add a callback function (usually named `done`) to the step callback, and invoke
+If you code is asynchronous, add a callback function (usually named `done`) to the *step* function, and invoke
-that callback when the step is complete.
+that callback when the *step* is complete.
 This callback understand the common `(err, res)` pattern so it can
 be directly used as your function's callback.

 ```javascript